 When reading your description, searchers are thinking, “why should I click on this,” and thus, it’s your job to sell your page.
 Your description should adequately capture your value proposition and stand out from your competitors.
 Since search engines do not directly use your meta description for ranking, it makes more sense to speak directly to your users and tell them what your page offers rather than just spam a long string of keywords.

 Adding in a Call-to-Action (CTA) is often a useful tool.
-Meta descriptions are essentially mini-advertisements for your site, and including a CTA can increase your CTR.
+Meta descriptions are essentially mini-advertisements for your site, and including a CTA can increase your organic CTR.

 The Impact of Click-Through-Rate on SEO

 Click-through rate, or CTR, is a metric that plays a huge role in internet marketing and SEO in our modern era.
 CTR measures the percentage of people who clicked through out of the people who viewed your link, page, email, or advertisement.
 Knowledge of your CTR can be extraordinarily valuable—a low CTR can signal inefficiencies or a bottleneck in your leads and can be a clear point of improvement.

 As improving Click Through Rate will naturally lead to more traffic, it is one of the most bulletproof ways of improving your SEO.
 Investing in your CTR can lead to a huge array of returns on your investment, including higher rankings on SERPs, higher traffic, and more conversions.

 Your organic click-through rate percentage is calculated by finding the ratio of people who clicked you from the organic result in SERPs divided by the total number of impressions for a specific term.
 You can calculate your website’s organic CTR by plugging your numbers into the following formula.